ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/en.md

 ### Signing up

-First, if you don't have a GitHub account, sign up for one.
+First, if you don't have a GitHub account, [sign up](https://github.com/join) for one.
 See [Signing up for a new GitHub account - User Documentation](https://help.github.com/articles/signing-up-for-a-new-github-account/) for help.
-Then log in (you will need to verify your email).
+Then [log in](https://github.com/login) (you will need to verify your email).

 *Side note: please don't use a fake or a throwaway email account.
 You will recieve emails regarding pull request reviews and such in the future.*

 ### Forking

-To make changes, you will need to fork the `osu-wiki` repository.
+To make changes, you will need to fork the [`osu-wiki` repo](https://github.com/ppy/osu-wiki).

 ![](img/fork.jpg)